Call Us Now

 Table of Contents

-One major decision to make when choosing a treatment center is whether to look for one close to home or travel for rehab to a different area.
+One major decision to make when choosing a treatment centre is whether to look for one close to home or travel for rehab to a different area.
 You may be asking yourself, “should I travel for addiction treatment?”
-There are valid reasons for traveling for rehab, as well as staying close to home.
+There are valid reasons for travelling for rehab, as well as staying close to home.
 The treatment options that are right for you depend largely on your own situation and priorities.
-Here are some questions that can help you decide whether traveling for addiction or mental health treatment is a good idea for you

 Can you take time out from your life?

 If you plan to commit to an inpatient programme, it’s absolutely necessary to be able to step away from your regular life for a while.
 That means being able to take time away from work, school, family, or other obligations.
 If you are struggling with addiction to drugs or alcohol, or mental illness, prioritising recovery is the best thing you can do for both yourself and your family, but for some people, putting their responsibilities on hold is just not possible.
-Single parents, people working for an hourly wage, and students who need to meet scholarship obligations are common examples of people who don’t have the luxury of focusing entirely on recovery by traveling for rehab.
+Single parents, people working for an hourly wage, and students who need to meet scholarship obligations are common examples of people who don’t have the luxury of focusing entirely on recovery by travelling for rehab.
 For people in those types of situations asking themselves “should I travel for addiction treatment?”, an intensive outpatient program at a local rehab near home is often a better choice.
 It allows them to juggle their other priorities while addressing their mental health issues or addiction.

-If you are considering traveling for rehab, the length of stay typically varies between 30-90 days, depending on the severity of your addiction, as well as how many different stages of treatment occur onsite.
+If you are considering travelling for rehab, the length of stay typically varies between 30-90 days, depending on the severity of your addiction, as well as how many different stages of treatment occur onsite.
 Those who prefer support beyond basic early treatment will typically stay more than 30 days when they travel for rehab as part of their overall treatment plan.

 How much do you value your privacy?

-One major advantage of traveling abroad for treatment is that you are unlikely to run into people you know.
+One major advantage of travelling abroad for treatment is that you are unlikely to run into people you know.
 When you are farther from home, there is less chance people will know you are getting treatment for addiction or mental illness.
 Getting treatment is, of course, the most responsible thing you can do.
 Well informed people know that addiction and mental illness are just some of life’s many challenges.
 However, they also know that not everyone sees it that way.
-If your livelihood depends on your reputation, and you are concerned that seeking treatment for addiction or mental health issues might be a liability, traveling for rehab is an extra safeguard for your privacy.
+If your livelihood depends on your reputation, and you are concerned that seeking treatment for addiction or mental health issues might be a liability, travelling for rehab is an extra safeguard for your privacy.
 Not only can you distance yourself from prying eyes, but you can plausibly say you are taking an extended vacation, which, in a sense, you are.

 How hard is it to avoid triggers?

 This one is especially important for people recovering from addiction, but it might apply to other situations that cause you stress and anxiety as well.
 People recovering from addiction sometimes find that wherever they turn, there is an old temptation – friends who still drink or use, old haunts that call to you when you pass, and situations that cause you stress.
 When you are asking yourself, “should I travel for rehab?” remember that getting far away from the triggers of home can give you the necessary space to begin healing while being surrounded by a positive support system.
 A change in scenery can cause a change in perspective.
-Traveling for rehab is a way of making a clean break from old habits, and a chance to begin cultivating a new, healthier outlook.
+Travelling for rehab is a way of making a clean break from old habits, and a chance to begin cultivating a new, healthier outlook.

 What are your preferences regarding treatment?